 Our skin is the largest organ in the human body, and it has amazing healing capabilities.
-Microneedling takes advantages of those healing capabilities by creating hundreds of microscopic injuries in the skin, triggering the body’s healing reaction to improve the skin from within.
+Undergoing microneedling triggers your body's healing properties to aid in improving the skin from the inside out.

 The concept isn’t new — it was originally proposed in the 1950s, and then reappeared in the 90s using tattoo guns without ink to treat post-surgical scars.
 But improvements in the microneedling technique and equipment have made this one of the most popular non-invasive cosmetic treatments we offer at Miami Plastic Surgery®.